-Due to COVID-19 pandemic, our Renton office is closed and staffers are working remotely.
 We recommend you email or fax the privacy release forms with wet signatures.
 If you are planning to mail your forms, it is preferred to not use signature required service since we are not always physically available to receive your mail in-person.

 For additional information, you may be able to find the answer to your questions at the appropriate agency website.
 Below is a list of many federal agencies.
 If you are trying to contact a federal agency and the website is not listed below, contact my office and my staff will be happy to assist you.